kubernetes/examples/cassandra/README.md

 cassandra-2   1/1       Running   0          8m
 ```

+{:start="3"}
-Running the Cassandra utility `nodetool` displays the status of the ring.
+3. Run the Cassandra utility nodetool to display the status of the ring.

 ```
 kubectl exec cassandra-0 -- nodetool status